CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 * `add t/CS2103 meeting d/03/03 #Programming Lab 2`

-#### 2.3.
+### 2.3.
 Listing all tasks : `list`

 Shows a list of all tasks in the task list.<br>
 Format: `list`

-#### 2.4.
+### 2.4.
 Editing a task: `edit`

 Edits an existing task in the task list. <br>
 Format: `edit INDEX TITLE d/CONTENT from/[DATE] [TIME] to/[DATE] [TIME] [#tags]`<br>
 Format: `edit INDEX TITLE d/CONTENT by/[DATE] [TIME] [#tags]`

-> Edits the person at the specified INDEX.
+> Edits the task at the specified INDEX.
-> The index refers to the index number shown in the last person listing.
+> The index refers to the index number shown in the last task listing.
 > The index must be a positive integer 1, 2, 3, ...
 > Existing values will be updated to the input values.
 > When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-> You can remove all the person's tags by typing t/ without specifying any tags after it.
+> You can remove all the task's tags by typing t/ without specifying any tags after it.

 Examples:
 *  edit 1  d/22/03<br>